 - One-on-One Educational Services with Parents or Children

-For more information about The READY Program, contact Program Coordinator Melissa Gilchrist at firstname.lastname@example.org
+For more information about The READY Program, contact Kelly Le at firstname.lastname@example.org.

 The READY Program adapts a national research-based curriculum, Parents As Teachers (PAT).
 To learn more about this curriculum, click here.
 READY is funded by Akron Community Foundation, Maternal Infant & Early Childhood Home Visiting Program, and United Way of Summit County.
 The READY Program partners with Children & Books, Akron Public Schools, Head Start, and Summit Education Initiative.

 Since its inception in 1995, the International Community Empowerment Project (ICEP) remains ASIA’s longest-running program.
 Over the years, ICEP has served hundreds of children in kindergarten through 12th grade from over a dozen ethnic communities.